 The applicant is seeking approval for a Zone Change from "R-10" Single-Family Dwelling District to "R-6" Single-Family Dwelling District and a 25-Lot subdivision at 19588 McCord Road in Oregon City.
-This item has been before the Planning Commission on August 24, 2015 and September 14, 2015.
-Since the last hearing, the applicant submitted a final written argument on September 21, 2015 addressing their outstanding concerns.
+The staff report has been revised since the August 24th, 2015 Planning Commission Hearing.